|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Rhianon Davies

-Indigestion is discomfort in the upper abdomen or chest.
-It is often linked to nausea, belching, or bloating.
+Indigestion is discomfort in the stomach or chest.
+It is often called an upset stomach.
+It may happen every once in a while or often.

 Risk Factors TOP